Core Web Vitals report

 • Non-AMP pages: The PageSpeed Insights testing tool reports on the performance of a page on both mobile and desktop devices, and provides suggestions on how that page may be improved.
 The test shows both live test data and field test data from actual users.
 Note that the information in PageSpeed Insights might vary from the information in the Core Web Values report.
 Learn why.

-• AMP pages: The AMP Page Experience Guide provides a comprehensive live test for an AMP page, including Core Web Vitals metrics and Page experience metrics.
+• AMP pages: The AMP Page Experience Guide provides a comprehensive live test for an AMP page, including Core Web Vitals metrics.
 The test shows both live test data and field test data from actual users.

 A link to these tools appears next to example URLs ( Summary page Details table > Click a status row > Click an example URL > Example details pane, hover over a similar URL), but you can also visit these tools and provide the URL yourself.